HenrikBengtsson/startup/OVERVIEW.md

 ```
 or if `SECRET` is unset.

-_Comment:_ You can used whichever variable name you like, it does not have to be `SECRET`.
+_Comment:_ You can use whichever variable name you like, it does not have to be `SECRET`.
 And, the "password" `banana` is obviously just an example.

 ## Known limitations